Landscaping Debris Removal Options

-When you need to get rid of garden waste, it can be tough to choose the right method.
+When you need to dispose of yard waste, it can be tough to choose the right method.
 While curbside collection is offered in most areas, composting and burning are sometimes alternatives to the landfill.
 However, local laws and regulations may complicate your plans.
-If you’re working on a tight schedule or getting rid of a lot of yard waste, renting a dumpster might be the best option for you.
+If you’re working on a tight schedule or getting rid of a lot of landscaping debris, renting a dumpster might be the best option for you.

 Ultimately, the right yard debris disposal option depends on the type of materials you’re tossing and restrictions in your area.
 Read on to explore common options for yard waste removal.

 1. Repurpose or Compost

 Repurposing debris in other areas of the yard is a great way to keep yard waste from the landfill.
 For example, you can grind tree stumps into mulch with the proper tools.
 If you have the space available, you can start a compost pile to let the green matter naturally decompose for an eco-friendly alternative.

 Create a compost pile that is roughly equal parts green or wet material with brown or dry material to recycle yard waste.
 Simply mix them together in a pile or enclosure.

 2. Curbside Collection

 This option for home landscaping projects typically takes the least effort, but you'll need to research local yard waste collection schedules and restrictions.
 In most areas, yard debris has to go in special bags or labeled garbage cans, and the amount you can toss may be limited or restricted to certain months in the year.